Answering Your Questions About Serious Injuries

 2. How long can I wait to file suit before losing some or all of my rights?

-In Hawaii, a person injured in a motor vehicle accident has two years from the date of the accident or two years from the date of the last no-fault payment made on the injured person’s behalf, to file suit.
+In Hawaii, a person injured in a motor vehicle accident has two years from their accident to file their claim.

 This statute of limitations for claims against the state of Hawaii is two years.
 If the injury is the result of negligence by the city and county of Honolulu, or against the neighbor island counties, an injured person has two years in which to file suit.